paulstansifer/convert-nonogram/README.md

 Then run `cargo install number-loom`.

-To open the gui, you have to pick a nonogram to open: `number-loom examples/png/keys.png --gui`.
+To open the gui, you have to pick a nonogram to open: `number-loom` or `number-loom examples/png/keys.png --gui`.

 To solve a puzzle from the command line, do `number-loom examples/png/hair_dryer.png`.